coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-v-tips/configuring-runtime-options.md

 <!-- Reference:
 https://forum.cardano.org/t/solving-the-cardano-node-huge-memory-usage-done/67032 -->

-If you identify different RTS options that noticably improve the performance of your Cardano Node instance, then please consider contributing your findings to [Coin Cashew](https://www.coincashew.com/) for the potential benefit of other stake pools operating in the Cardano network.
+If you identify different RTS options that noticably improve the performance or stability of your Cardano Node instance, then please consider contributing your findings to [Coin Cashew](https://www.coincashew.com/) for the potential benefit of other stake pools operating in the Cardano network.